A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Introduction

-In \cref{part:structure} we turn our attention back to ATSP and, starting from laminarly-weighted instances, show that we can obtain very structured ATSP instances called vertebrate pairs by only increasing the approximation guarantee by a constant factor.
+In Part~II we turn our attention back to ATSP and, starting from laminarly-weighted instances, show that we can obtain very structured ATSP instances called vertebrate pairs by only increasing the approximation guarantee by a constant factor.
 A vertebrate pair consists of a laminar instance and a subtour $B$, called the backbone, that crosses every non-singleton set of $\cL$.
 An example is depicted on the right part of Figure~\ref{fig:intro}.

-Finally, in \cref{part:solvingvert} we give an algorithm for \EPC{} on such instances.
-By the aforementioned reductions, solving \EPC{} for vertebrate pair is sufficient for obtaining a constant-factor approximation algorithm for general ATSP.
+Finally, in Part~III we give an algorithm for \EPC{} on such instances.
+By the aforementioned reductions, solving \EPC{} for vertebrate pairs is sufficient for obtaining a constant-factor approximation algorithm for general ATSP.
 We combine all the ingredients and calculate the obtained ratio in \cref{sec:completepuzzle}.
 We discuss future research directions in \cref{sec:conclusion}.